La Rabouilleuse: Plot summary

 It is now that Joseph and his mother travel to Issoudun to try to persuade Jean-Jacques to give Agathe money to help cover Philippe's legal costs.
 They stay with their friends the Hochons.
-Jean-Jacques and Max only give them some old paintings, but only Joseph recognises their value.
+Jean-Jacques and Max give them only some old paintings but only Joseph recognises their value.
 Joseph tells of his luck to the Hochons, not realising that their grandsons are friends of Max.
 Afterwards when Max discovers the value of the paintings he coerces Joseph into returning them.
-Then one night whilst Max is out walking, he is stabbed by Fario.
+Then one night while Max is out walking he is stabbed by Fario.
 As Max is recovering he decides to blame Joseph for the stabbing.
-Joseph is arrested, but later cleared and released, and he and his mother return to Paris.
+Joseph is arrested but later cleared and released, and he and his mother return to Paris.

-In the meantime, Philippe has been convicted for his plotting.
-However, he cooperates with authorities and gets a light sentence of five years Police supervision in Autun.
+In the meantime Philippe has been convicted for his plotting.
+However he cooperates with the authorities and gets a light sentence of five years' police supervision in Autun.
 Philippe gets his lawyer to change the location to Issoudun in order to claim his mother's inheritance for himself.
-He challenges Max to a duel with sabres and kills him in the duel.
+He challenges Max to a duel with sabres and kills him.
 He then takes control of Jean-Jacques and his household, forcing Flore to become Jean-Jacques' wife.